ExaBerries/exapower-docs/rev_0_4/rev_0_4.md

 ![exapower-safe-op-area](safe-op-area.png)

-Here are some values from the table of the more conservative estimate (low to no airflow, ~16W of power loss) to make it a bit easier:
+Here are some values from the graph of the more conservative estimate (low to no airflow, ~16W of power loss) to make it a bit easier:
 | Output Current (A) | Voltage (V) |
 | ------------------ | ----------- |
 | 180                | 2.41        |